HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm_Advanced_Scenarios.md

 3. Determine if Ingress is ready for use via the following command: `kubectl get ingress -n foundry`.

     For each Ingress you should see that an address has been assigned.
 If there is no address listed, Ingress will not function.
 Generally a lack of address means that no ingress controller has determined it should setup the ingress.
 This is usually caused by incorrectly specifying the `ingress.class` in values.yaml.
-You can correct this setting, run `helm upgrade foundry apps -n foundry`, and Helm will apply the class name change for you.
+You can correct this setting, run `helm upgrade foundry apps -f values.yaml -n foundry`, and Helm will apply the class name change for you.

     If the pods are all showing ready and your Ingress shows addresses, you should be ready to open the Foundry Console in your browser.
 Using the **host name** shown in the output, open the console in your browser.